launchdarkly/api-client-javascript/docs/CustomerMetricsApi.md

 # **getStreamSDKVersion**
 > StreamSDKVersion getStreamSDKVersion(source)

-[BETA] Get a stream timeseries data by source and show all sdk version associated.
+Get a stream timeseries data by source and show all sdk version associated.

 ### Example
 ```javascript